llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 -----------------------------------

 Header units have similar semantics to Clang modules.
 The semantics of both are like headers.
-In fact, header units can be mimicked by Clang modules as in the following example:
+Therefore, header units can be mimicked by Clang modules as in the following example:

 .. code-block:: c++